EXIT Of The DAY: I-95S... EXIT 101b I-4s To: Heathrow, Florida

-This is what you would hear if you had the RoadSpoke app and drove past this Exit:
+This is what you would hear if you had the RoadSpoke app and drove UNDER this Exit:

-On a Saturday in August 1909, 59 days after starting in New York, Alice Ramsey drove off a ferry into San Francisco.
+On a Saturday in August 1909, 59 days after starting in New York City, Alice Ramsey drove off a ferry into San Francisco.
 She thus became the first woman to drive a motor car across the United States.
+Please note: 3 years earlier The Wright Brothers were the first to fly, so crossing the continental United States may have been a bigger achievement!

 The Hackensack, New Jersey native discovered that the lack of suitable roads made the adventure more similar to a trip by gold seekers in the days of ’49 than it did to modern day travelers.
 Only 152 of the 3600 miles was paved.
 Despite this, Newspapers remarked on the good shape of her Maxwell car.
 It was dusty but clean.
 They said it was not battered and scarred but showed that it had received treatment "much more considerate than would have given by a man."